Satsaa/Nomodbot/misc/ideas.md

 - 3x same emote = ~ 10 x EmoteWeight x bet
 - Subscriber emotes give extra points (rare) (requires subscription of bot)

+## Schedule
+!schedule (now | next)
+!schedule set [calendarLink]

+Shows the current or an upcoming event of the linked calendar app
+Could support timed messages (periodically spam the upcoming event etc)

+## Plugins
+!plugins (type...)

+Lists plugins

-## Category
+## Combo
-!category

-Shows current category duuh
+!combo enable|disable
+!combo STRING minCount

+Emote combo announcements
+- Only send the combo when the combo ends (different emote is sent or timeout)

-# Plugins
+# Controller Plugins

-## plugin.requires

-## Plugin for creating custom options for commands
+## Custom options for plugins

-Plugin files can export an object that defined options (and their types)
+Plugins can pass an object that defines special options and their types
-The export is to be named "options"?
-Rename current "options" export to "plugin"
-Actually name it "commandOptions"
+Use the extension api to pass the options
+The settings can be called by the plugin through the extension api (similar to the list controller)
+An option can be channel specific or global?
 The "accepts" key might have a value like: `"string", "number", "positive", "boolean", (v) => boolean`
 <pre>
 {
+  global: {
     optionName: {
+      name: "Doodat"
       info: "controls this and that",
-    accepts: "number"
+      accepts: "positive"
-             (v) => {v !== 42}
     }
+  },
+  channel: {
+    optionName...
   }
+}
 </pre>

+## Timed functions for plugins

+Allows creating timed messages via the extension api
+Timers should be paused when chat is not active
+A command should be added for getting the list of plugins supporting timed messages